GoogleCloudPlatform/django-demo-app-unicodex/docs/00-test-local.md

 Otherwise, you can download and extract the latest [release](https://github.com/GoogleCloudPlatform/django-demo-app-unicodex/releases).

-## Build the images
+## Build the image

-Before we can run the images, they need to be built.
-We obtained the instructions that Docker needs for this in the last step.

-To build the images:
+Before we can use our image, we have to build it.
+The database image will be pulled down later, so we just need to manually build our web image:

 ```
 docker-compose build
 ```

-There will now be two images: a `web` container, and a `db` container.

 ## Initialise the database

 At the moment the database is empty.
-We can use standard django commands to run our database migrations, add some starting data, and create our admin user; but these instructions need to be run the context of Docker:
+We can use standard django commands to run our database migrations, and add some default data; these instructions need to be run the context of our web image:

 ```
 docker-compose run --rm web python manage.py migrate
 docker-compose run --rm web python manage.py loaddata sampledata
-docker-compose run --rm web python manage.py automatesuperuser --username admin --password mysecretadminpassword
 ```

 **Tip**: `docker-compose run --rm` is quite long.
 You could create an alias for this command in your `.bashrc`.
 For example: `alias drc=docker-compose run --rm`.
 Adjust for your choice of terminal.

 <small>Notes:

-* We use `automatesuperuser`, which is a modified version of `createsupseruser`, due to `createsuperuser` not being very script-happy.
-This is used later in our setup scripts.
 * If you received an error about `UserWarning: Error reading .env`, don't worry about this for now.
 </small>